Birth Registration & ID Issuance

 Steps and required information are provided below:

-When MOSIP receives a birth registration request for a infant, it performs technical validations to ensure that all mandatory attributes are present and correctly formatted.
-Upon successful validation, MOSIP processes the request, stores the identity information, and generates a unique MOSIP ID (UIN) for the infant, which is added to the MOSIP identity repository.
+When MOSIP receives a birth registration request for an infant, it performs technical validations to ensure that all mandatory attributes are present and correctly formatted.
+Upon successful validation, MOSIP processes the request, stores the identity information, and generates a Unique Identification Number (UIN) for the infant, which is added to the MOSIP identity repository.

 The creation of a MOSIP ID (UIN) does **not automatically result in identity credentials being shared with CRVS**.
 Credential sharing is **optional and requirement-driven**.
 If credential sharing is required, CRVS must first be onboarded as a **credential partner** in MOSIP.